moschi/gtt-charts/README.md

 #### DefaultYScaleWidth

-Specified the width (in pixels) the scale of the Y-axis will be.
-This is used as a fallback value when not specifying a YScaleWidth for a specific plot in the chart-job specific options.
+Specifies the width (in pixels) the scale of the Y-axis will be.
+This is used as a fallback value when not specifying a YScaleWidth for a specific plot in the chart-job options.

 **Default:** 20